jipp/eBot/README.md

 * Arduino IDE: import the eBot.zip using the Library import function

 ## Needed Libraries
-the following library is needed by the eBot library - in case the lib is not installed the older Robot IRRemote lib will be used which will cause link problems!
+IR functionality is problematic. a modification of the IRremote library is needed - in case the lib is not installed the older Robot IRRemote lib will be used which will also cause link problems!
+In case you use the servo in parallel, this is as well not working.
 * [  4  ] IRremote

 For IRremore some modifications are needed from the original library: